(Amazing 100K Offer!) 6 Reasons Why We Love the Chase Sapphire Preferred®

 This is an excellent all-around card.
 It’s the #1 card for beginners and one of THE best cards for any type of traveler.

-With a valuable sign-up bonus, flexible points that can be transferred to top airlines and hotels, and perks like a $50 hotel credit and primary rental car coverage, it delivers value from day one.
-If you’re a beginner free traveler, the Chase Sapphire Preferred® is hard to beat.
+With a valuable welcome bonus, flexible points that can be transferred to top airlines and hotels, and perks like a $100 hotel credit and primary rental car coverage, it delivers value from day one.
+If you’re a beginner free traveler, the Chase Sapphire Preferred® Card is hard to beat.

 Ready for free travel?
 Don’t miss out.